GDPR And The 6 Data Protection Principles.

 - to ensure that data protection is carried out by ‘default’

-- define the relationship with any ‘joint controllers’
+- define their relationship with any ‘joint controllers’

-- to have proper agreements with data processors
+- to carry out due diligence on and have proper agreements with data processors

 - to create and maintain a Record of Processing Activities